 Taking us from 1985 to the present day, The Male Gaze is back with a collection of shorts that celebrates the beauty of 16mm and 35mm film.
 However, far more than just celebrating these newly digitised short films, The Male Gaze: Celluloid Dreams is a stunning time capsule of the gay male experience.
 Each short gem demonstrates the journey taken in the fight for equality and the barriers faced on the path to change.
-Here the team at NQV have created a collection that reminds us of our past, and the role film has played in challenging and creating our present.
+Here the team at NQV have created a collection that reminds us of our past and the role film has played in challenging and creating our present.
 Watching each of these films is like stepping back into the LGBTQ+ film festivals of the past, where short films reigned supreme in reflecting gay male life in the absence of feature productions.

 Of course, that does not mean each of these shorts speaks as clearly to us now.
 But, even in those that now seem dated or confused, one thing stands out: the bravery, creativity and urgent voice of short films in increasing gay representation and challenging social oppression.
 Here, the short films selected take us on a journey through time, from the clandestine sexual encounters of our youth to the challenging interface between culture, race and sexuality.
-While at the same time exploring the darkest days of HIV and AIDS and the first rumblings of gay desire and infatuation.
+While simultaneously exploring the darkest days of HIV and AIDS and the first rumblings of gay desire and infatuation.

 The result is a deep, meaningful and beautiful voyage into the history of gay male on-screen representation.
 Here, the power of the short form film is celebrated and acknowledged as we explore past themes, many of which remain pertinent in the present, reminding us all that the journey to equality, representation, safety and security is still very much one in progress.